Lambdarevolution/rdr2-mapeditor-public/Scripting/Time.md

 # Time related functions.

  Functions related to ingame time.
+They have a global scope and can be called by any script in the map.

 ## Scope: Global